ndd21/PHYS281/docs/markinggrid.md

 * An introduction describing the physics behind the simulation and motivations for the numerical approximation methods used, including equations as appropriate.
 You do not need to include a long historic background discussion of, e.g., planetary motion.
-* A description of how you tested your code and any outcomes of tests, i.e., simplified situations or tests against analytical results.
+* A description of how you tested your code and any outcomes of tests, e.g., simplified situations or tests against analytical results.
 * A description of global tests of your simulation, quantified if possible and with some explanation of features observed, e.g.,